pcl-labs/convert-images-google-drive-to-seo-optimized-webp/docs/content-api-schema-plan.md

 No new core data models are strictly required; this plan mostly introduces **new public endpoints** and **schemas that wrap existing models** into a nicer contract.

+### 3.4 Migration and deprecation of legacy `/api/v1/...` routes

+Historically, a number of endpoints were exposed under `/api/v1/...` (e.g. `/api/v1/documents/...`, `/api/v1/jobs/...`, `/api/v1/pipelines/generate_blog`).
+For the Content API, we are standardizing on the versioned `/v1/...` surface:

+- **Canonical public API**
+  - All new SDKs, docs, and integrations must use:
+    - `/v1/content/...`
+    - `/v1/documents/...`
+    - `/v1/jobs/...`

+- **Legacy `/api/v1/...` status**
+  - This project is effectively greenfield for external consumers.
+  - Legacy `/api/v1/...` endpoints that overlap with `/v1/...` will be **removed as part of the same rollout** (no long-term compatibility window is required).
+  - The remaining `/api/...` routes are explicitly **internal**, e.g. the SSE stream at `/api/pipelines/stream`.

+- **Behavioral differences**
+  - **Auth**: both old and new endpoints rely on the same underlying auth (session cookies or API keys). `/v1/...` simply codifies API-key usage for headless consumers.
+  - **Response shapes**: `/v1/...` responses are explicitly modeled and stable (see §4–§5).
+Legacy `/api/v1/...` responses may have been shaped primarily for the dashboard and are not considered stable.
+  - **Headers & rate limits**: no intentional behavior change; existing middleware (CORS, rate limiting, security headers) continues to apply uniformly.

+- **Migration strategy**
+  - Recommended path: **use `/v1/...` exclusively** for any new integration (SDKs, headless sites, CLIs).
+  - Because there are no known external consumers of `/api/v1/...`, we do not maintain a backwards-compatibility period; overlapping routes under `/api/v1/...` can be deleted once `/v1/...` is wired.
+  - Internal UI has already been updated (or will be updated in the same PR) to call `/v1/...` for content/document/job operations.

+- **SDKs & docs**
+  - All public docs and code samples should reference `/v1/...` only.
+  - SDK generators (OpenAPI-based) should target the `/v1/...` schema.
+  - Any mention of `/api/v1/...` in docs should be either removed or explicitly labeled as **internal/legacy** and not for external use.

+- **Migration checklist (internal)**
+  - [ ] Replace dashboard calls to `/api/v1/documents/...` and `/api/v1/jobs/...` with the new `/v1/documents/...` and `/v1/jobs/...` wrappers.
+  - [ ] Remove unused public references to `/api/v1/...` from docs and code comments.
+  - [ ] Delete redundant `/api/v1/...` routes once tests for `/v1/...` pass.
+  - [ ] Publish a short “Content API v1” migration note pointing here for details.

 ---

 ## 4. Proposed Public Endpoints